palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ![image](../assets//MarkIV/Photos/Assembly_Wire_Clip.JPG)
 ![image](../assets//MarkIV/Photos/Assembly_Wire_Clip2.JPG)

+#### Ear Clips

+To use your Mark IV headset, you'll also need two [ear clip electrodes](http://fri-fl-shop.com/product/td-430-silver-disc-electrode-ear-clip/).
+These ear clip electrodes serve as the reference and bias (ground with common-mode noise rejection) for your EEG system.
+You will connect them to your OpenBCI board along with the electrodes in the next step.

 #### Connecting Cyton Board to Mark IV

 Connect an OpenBCI Cyton board to the Mark IV as shown below (with cover removed for clarity).
-Note that you need two ear clip wires as well.

 ![image](../assets/images/MarkIV/MarkIV_cyton_connects_nocover.JPG)